JustinRHudson/ATS780_HW1/README.md

 The goal of this project is to try and classify whether or not a TTT event is occurring based on the values from a modified version of the Ratna et al. 2013 index and data from ERA5 as well the OLR MJO Index (OMI).
+Then see how much skill the MJO related information adds to our prediction by comparing it against a uniform random variable.

 ### Data Used
 - Daily Mean Interpolated OLR from NOAA PSL (1979 - Present)